 Astronaut No. 8

 There are tons of female astronauts to idolize — Sally Ride, Anne McClain, and Stephanie Wilson are all worth researching.
-Shockingly, only just over 60 women have been to space.
+Fun fact: Ride was the youngest American to travel into space!
+And shockingly, only just over 60 women have been to space.
 If you have a young female astronaut in the making, coloring pages like this may give them some more inspiration.

 Astronaut No. 9